 So while the disciples were waiting for Pentecost, our Lord Jesus could have made His home in them for they had loved Him by keeping His word.

 Acts 1:4-5 And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, "which," He said, "you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now."

-So on Pentecost the Holy Spirit came down to fill his disciples and the devout Jews giving them the gifts of tongues and interpretations of tongues.
-Meanwhile our Lord Jesus, Who was dwelling in His disciples' physical bodies, baptized each faithful disciple with the Holy Spirit by immersing their very own spirits, one by one in the Spirit of truth.
+On Pentecost the Holy Spirit came down to fill his disciples and the devout Jews giving them the gifts of tongues and interpretations of tongues.
+Meanwhile our Lord Jesus, who was dwelling in His disciples' physical bodies, baptized each faithful disciple with the Holy Spirit by immersing their very own spirits, one by one in the Spirit of truth.